stevwang0512/My-Lex-Base/README.md

 # My-Lex-Base
-A collection of Chinese Law with clickable contents and section subtitles.
+A collection of Chinese Laws with clickable contents and section subtitles.